-The application complaints.aud.edu is accessible through the AUD website under the My AUD Portal section.
-The Student Complaint System is designed to provide feedback to problems/issues raised by AUD students.
+Students may file their complaint through an online application: https://complaints.aud.edu/ is accessible through the AUD website under the My AUD Student Portal section.
+The Student Complaint System is focused on providing feedback to problems/issues raised by AUD students.